-Our team has been researching the ROI of various promotion methods on Steem, and we’ve found that paying for upvotes delivers some wacky, very high ROI.
+Our team has been researching various promotion methods for better ROI from Steem, and we’ve found that paying for upvotes delivers some wacky, very high ROI.

 We’ve tested both large budgets and small budgets — and while we’re focusing more on smaller budgets in this post we can already say that these paid upvotes are representing one of the best opportunities in paid promotion right now!